The Gospel According to John:

 what gives with baptism in the Fourth Gospel?
 (01:24:00)

 The Scripture ranges for the videos that accompany this Catholic Bible study match the Scripture ranges for the sets of questions in The Gospel According to John: An Encounter with Grace & Truth.
-You can follow along as Turning to God’s Word author Matthew Phelps discusses Lesson 5, “There Came a Woman of Samaria,on pages 27–32 in the study book.
+You can follow along with the video overview as Turning to God’s Word author Matthew Phelps discusses Lesson 5, “There Came a Woman of Samaria,on pages 27–32 in the study book.

 an extremely significant encounter with Jesus